-The dog and handler have to prove themselves in Obedience training, Sheep work, Agility, Searching & Tracking, Etc..
-In fact working trials cover most of the activities in this leaflet.
+The dog and handler have to prove themselves in Obedience training, Sheep work, Agility, Searching and Tracking, Etc..

-Competitive Working trials also include Police dog work so the Border Collie competing in this sport will need to be strong and assertive to stand a chance up against GSDs and other Attack breeds.
+Competitive Working trials also include Police dog work so the Border Collie competing in this sport will need to be strong and assertive to stand a chance up against GSD’s and other ‘Attack’ breeds.

 Working trials were most popular with professional dog handlers in the army, police force and prison service but these days they are outnumbered by the non-professionals.

-Many clubs hold public classes but not all Classes are associated with a Club whos members compete at KC events.
+Many clubs hold public classes but not all Classes are associated with a Club who’s members compete at KC events.